TheApplePieGod/Diamond/README.md

 Diamond handles Vulkan behind the scenes and exposes an api for a basic 2d application.
 Ranging from a 2d game to a particle simulation using compute shaders, Diamond can powerfully handle many use cases.
 Diamond also has optional easy-to-use integration with [ImGui](https://github.com/ocornut/imgui).

+## Features
+- Highly customizable Vulkan compute shader integration
+- Integrated 2D graphics functions designed to ease the process of developing a simple game or application
+- Highly customizable graphics pipelines for the more complex applications of the engine
+- Compile-time optional and simple integration with ImGui
+- Exposes handles into internal Vulkan and GLFW components for more advanced usage
+- Some basic game engine tools such as delta time, fps, and screen sizing

 ## Caveats?

 - Diamond is currently work in progress and there is a lot which is subject to change or not implemented yet
 - Diamond is not completely library independent
+- Asynchronous rendering has not been tested but is likely incompatible

 ## License
 Copyright (C) 2021 [Evan Thompson](https://evanthompson.site/)